kemitchell/docs/hyperdrive.md

 4 in binary = 100 (zero trailing 1s)
 ```

-1 is the parent of (0, 2), 5 is the parent of (4, 6), and 3 is the parent of (1, 5).

-If the number of leaf nodes is a power of 2 the flat tree will only have a single root.
+If the number of leaf nodes is a power of 2, the flat tree will only have a single root.
 Otherwise it'll have more than one.
-As an example here is a tree with 6 leafs:
+Here is an example tree with six leafs and two roots (3 and 9).

 ```
 0